Troubled teen programs can teach change

 - Do you feel at a loss of what to do next to give and get love exchanged with your teen?

-- Was your teen adopted and is beginning to act out?
+- Was your teen adopted?

 What are parents doing wrong?

-It helps to understand that these children did not pass through a normal and natural nurturing and bonding experience so their responses to the parents’ attempts will be unnatural.
+It helps to understand that these children did not pass through a normal and natural nurturing and bonding experience so their responses to the parents' attempts will be unnatural.
 To help parents develop these skills and retrain their reflexes, we have learned that the first sessions needed are with the parents.
 Without that guidance, their natural response to the words, actions, deeds, and outcomes will be inappropriate for their troubled teen boys.
-The clinical therapists at Arivaca Boys Ranch have developed an expertise in successfully dealing with difficult boys.
+The clinical therapists at Arivaca Boys Ranch have developed an expertise in successfully dealing with RAD boys.
 Many facilities have tried many methods, often bringing no real success; however, at Arivaca Boys Ranch we enjoy a great deal of success in returning these boys to their families where they enjoy happier relationships and a greater understanding of their own self-worth and the value others have to them.

-Why is the Reactive Attachment Disorder child so different?
+Why is the RAD child so different?

 Reactive attachment disorder children do not bond to anyone or anything.
 More common in adoptive children, foster children, and orphans, RAD children did not pass through the natural stage of development where most parents just seem to know how to train a child to bond and love naturally.
 Many manage to overcome that shortfall.
 Many do not.
 This stage is a huge and important stage in natural human development and sadly, it cannot simply be recreated or retrained.
 Many inhibiting factors were internalized in its place that cause behavior that is resistant to natural development.
 Parents cannot go back and cure the wound that was placed upon the child at birth or in their early years, which makes “loving” them very difficult, if not impossible.